 As a collective, we believe that creation takes community.
 In acknowledgement of that, here are the artists, artisans, models, manufacturers, and suppliers who bring ALL WE REMEMBER to life.

 CUT AND SEW

-DIGIT Patterns Services is a professional digital pattern making, grading, pre-production, and micro-production company that specializes in helping emerging designers and growing apparel businesses bring their designs to life.
+DIGIT Patterns Services is a Chicago-based professional digital pattern making, grading, pre-production, and micro-production company that specializes in helping emerging designers and growing apparel businesses bring their designs to life.
 DIGIT’s approach allows for more efficiency and less waste at all stages of production, ensuring peace of mind from beginning to end.
-Our production process expertise allows DIGIT to offer concise, step-by-step consulting through the development process.
-From precise pattern digitization and in-house fit testing, to skilled cutting and production sewing, we ensure our customers gain valuable insight to the stages that move their ideas off paper.
-Our hands-on consulting, paired with a dedication to local manufacturing and production, means designers become a part of a sustainable fashion community.
+Their production process expertise allows DIGIT to offer concise, step-by-step consulting through the development process.
+From precise pattern digitization and in-house fit testing, to skilled cutting and production sewing, DIGIT ensures their customers gain valuable insight to the stages that move their ideas off paper.
+Their hands-on consulting, paired with a dedication to local manufacturing and production, means designers become a part of a sustainable fashion community.

 Green Matters Natural Dye Company